-9) TACK STRAP: Wrap your downhaul line around the mast base.
-Tension the tack strap until you get a small wrinkle running out from the corner, then wrap the tack strap over the downhaul line and loop it under itself (see diagram 4).
+9) TACK STRAP: Tension the tack strap until you get a small wrinkle running out from the corner of the sail.
+Then, wrap the end of the tack strap around your mast extension and loop the end of the tack strap under itself and secure the strap with the velcro.
+Store your downhaul line in the mesh pocket located inside the pad. (see diagram 4).